Teaching

 bell hooks, 1994

 In order to achieve the potential of a Critical Feminist Pedagogy, dialogue and participation (drawing on students’ and instructors’ experiences) are essential to promote deeper relationships and create a learning community within the classroom.
 As experiences are socially constructed, each learner can help shape the learning experience of those around them.
 Creating an environment that accepts a plurality of perspectives, opinions, values and beliefs, and employs active learning strategies conducive to discussion can strengthen shared learning in the classroom.
 Teaching techniques can also lead students to question and reflect on how power structures place individuals and groups in situations of disadvantage and how they can use their agency to reduce and eliminate unjust and unfair healthcare practices.
-This learning environment can challenge instructors to continue to re-examine the construction of knowledge in nursing.
+This learning environment also challenges instructors to continue to re-examine the construction of knowledge in nursing.

 Underpinned by Critical Feminist Pedagogy, my teaching philosophy has three principles: